Carer’s Allowance — Who Is Eligible, How to Claim, and Other Things You Need to Know.

 How Does Carer’s Allowance Affect Other Benefits?

-Receiving Carer’s Allowance can affect any other benefits you and the person you care for get.
+Receiving Carer’s Allowance can affect any other benefits you and the person you care for are getting.
 However, although your other benefits may be reduced, the total payments you receive will typically stay the same or increase.

 Benefits that may be affected by Carer’s Allowance include Income Support, Employment and Support Allowance, State Pension and Jobseeker’s Allowance.
 If you receive other benefits that are paid at the same rate of more than Carer’s Allowance, you may instead receive payment of what is called an ‘underlying entitlement’.